Updated on August 16, 2022

 However, if you want to use Microsoft Whiteboard to spice up your meetings you need to be comfortable using it, otherwise it will fall flat!
 I’ve seen people open the Whiteboard app for the very first time in an ongoing Teams meeting.
 They start with an empty board; they try something that doesn’t work and then they dismiss the tool altogether.

 With a bit of guidance – that can be avoided.
 You need to dedicate some time to play around with Microsoft Whiteboard.
 Open it on your computer and use it with your keyboard and mouse – add text, add images, add post-its.
 To really get the most of Microsoft Whiteboard invest in a device with a digital stylus.
 Use the pen, draw circles and arrows – write things.
 I typically open the Whiteboard Windows app on my computer and use my mouse and keyboard to navigate and type things – and then I open the same Whiteboard on my iPad and use my pen to take handwritten notes simultaneously.

 Think through how you want to use the Whiteboard in your meeting.
 Do you want to use it as an outline for your meeting and use the Whiteboard to navigate through agenda items?
 Do you want to use it as a mind mapping tool to guide a brainstorming session?
 Think it through in advance and then practice!

 3. Create your own templates and re-use

-You can name your whiteboards by clicking the three dots below the whiteboard.
+You can rename your whiteboards by clicking the three dots below the Whiteboard.